 The SM&CR has applied to banks, building societies, credit unions and PRA-designated investment firms ("relevant firms") since March 2016.
-Additionally, a separate senior insurance managers regime (SIMR) applies to insurance companies.
+Additionally, a separate senior insurance managers regime (SIMR) applies to insurance companies (the SM&CR is extended to them in December 2018).
 In May 2016 Parliament made the necessary legislative changes to extend the regime to the wider financial services community (approximately 47,000 firms) and empower the FCA to make relevant rules.

-The proposed regime will replace the existing approved persons regime, but will not normally apply to Appointed Representatives.
-The FCA proposals have similar foundations to the SM&CR for relevant firms, comprising:
+The new regime will replace the existing approved persons regime, but will not normally apply to Appointed Representatives.
+The rules have similar foundations to the SM&CR for relevant firms, comprising: